hayatiokur/api-systems-playbook/README.md

 **This repository is my learning and systems thinking playground.**

 The goal of this project is not to collect random notes or course summaries.
-I am using this space to deepen my understanding of:
+I am using this space to deepen my understanding of API platforms as well as AI applications for API and platform products.

-- API platforms
-- Authentication and security
-- Infrastructure and distributed systems
-- Developer experience
-- AI applications for API and platform products

 Most files here are short one pagers where I try to understand concepts, document tradeoffs and think like a platform PM.

-Topics include:

-- API gateways
-- OAuth and auth systems
-- Rate limiting
-- Observability
-- Kafka and async systems
-- System design
-- AI for API platforms

-Thanks for visiting and feel free to explore.